 LENGTH OF SHOW:

 Pomegrenade- 2 hrs and 20 minutes including intermission

 At IRT:154 Christopher st. NYC #3B (third floor)

-Daphne is written by Alice Pencavel
+Written by Alice Pencavel

-Written by Ran Xia
+Written and Directed by Ran Xia

-Assistant Director Julia Levine
+Associate Director Julia Levine

 Alice Pencavel: Work includes The Glowing Boot (Best Emerging Actress, United Solo Festival; Portland Fringe Festival), Pie Shop Play (finalist, Bay Area Playwrights Festival), The Dutch Goose (semi-finalist, Eugene O’Neill Playwright’s Conference), Totally Wholesome Foods; Bubbles; Nanners in da Face; Oh My God (Politico-Comico reading series); A Box in the Mountains (reading, Naked Angels), Nightmare (Theater in the Room, Kiev, Ukraine), Field Trip: A Climate Cabaret, (Superhero Clubhouse), Nettles (semi-finalist, Manhattan Rep), A Call From the Devil (Oh Force Theatre Co.), Jeans Make Art (Romanian/American New Play Exchange), The Spider & The Wasp; How it Happens; Fly Away; What I Knead; and Yours, Truly (New School).
 BFA Acting, Ithaca College; MFA Playwriting New School for Drama.